-One interesting new trend, Barrett notes, is the globalization of content production and consumption.
+One interesting new trend, Barrett notes, is the globalisation of content production and consumption.
 Case in point: Three of Netflix’s most popular series — Squid Game, Lupin and Money Heist — are filmed in South Korea, France and Spain, respectively.
-And they come with English subtitles, which had previously been a deterrent for some anglophone viewers.
+And they come with English subtitles, which had previously been a deterrent for many native-English speaking viewers.
 Not so anymore.

 “Consumers around the world are watching content from all over the world in ways we’ve never seen before,” Barrett says.
 “It’s great to see English speakers embrace these non-English shows with such enthusiasm.
 I think it’s a very positive trend, and it’s a real breakthrough for global creativity.”

 Looking ahead, what will be the next source of media disruption?